uvaai/dpl/_schedules/2 Spring 2023/syllabus.md

 The exam will be another *pass/fail* exam.
 More details on the exam will follow later.

-Once you've passed the exam, your final grade will be computed as the average of the 3 graded assignments in the course.
+Once you've passed the exam, your final grade will be computed as the weighted average of the 3 graded assignments in the course.
+The 2 larger assignments will both have twice as much weight as the smaller assignment.

 ## Academic honesty